 Bins and recycling

-Bergen has won multiple awards for its recycling and sustainability initiatives, so expats moving to the city will need to quickly acquaint themselves with waste collection and recycling practices in the city.
+Bergen has won multiple awards for its recycling and sustainability initiatives, so expats moving to the city will need to quickly acquaint themselves with local waste collection and recycling practices.
 BIR is responsible for waste management in Bergen and has both waste collection and delivery services available to the city’s residents.
-There are 11 recycling stations throughout the city where residents can drop off residual, hazardous, paper and glass waste.
+There are numerous recycling stations throughout the city where residents can drop off residual, hazardous, paper and glass waste.

 Bins with green lids are typically for residual waste, while plastic packaging must be placed in the BIR’s recycling bags, which are available at local supermarkets.
 All other waste should be delivered to collection points at petrol stations or to one of the city’s recycling stations.

-See the Norway Accommodation page for more detail on utilities, waste and recycling in the country.
+See the Norway Accommodation page for more details on utilities, waste, and recycling in the country.

 Expat Health Insurance